 - Has a solid floor (a garage is a good option)

 - Wear safety clothing (long sleeves and pants), including gloves, goggles and a mask with an air-purifying respirator

 - Have a surface prepared to place the item on during the stripping process, such as a drop cloth or cardboard

 If you decide to not strip the paint from metal yourself, there are professionals in practically every part of Ireland who strip even powder coating from metal for you at a reasonable price.
 Stripping paint off larger parts of metal is always best left to professionals.

 Paint stripper for metal: What is inside?

 Paint removers for metal at hardware stores are available for everyone.
 That doesn’t mean those paint removers aren’t dangerous for health and environment.
-Therefore, you should better try to stay away from paint removers for metal that contain carcinogens.
+Therefore, try to stay away from paint removers for metal that contain carcinogens.
 Most paint strippers for metal contain the following toxic, polluting solvents:

-Even without the mentioned ingredients, paint strippers are composed of hazardous ingredients; so the best advice is to always read and carefully follow what’s on the safety data sheet and technical data sheet that comes with the paint remover for metal.
-It is also vitally important to be aware of the possible health and environmental damage that pain strippers can cause.
+Even without the mentioned ingredients, paint strippers are composed of hazardous ingredients.
+Always read and carefully follow what’s on the safety data sheet and technical data sheet that comes with the paint remover for metal.
+It is also vitally important to be aware of the possible health and environmental damage that paint strippers can cause.
 For example, never allow them to reach groundwater.